ranjan-rk/spring-social-flickr/README.markdown

 Spring Social Flickr
 ======
-Spring social flickr is project that helps to integrate your application with flickr similar to spring social facebook , twitter.
-As flickr's authentication is OAuth-like but not exaclty OAuth 1 we have done some tweak to make it work.
+Spring Social Flickr helps you integrate your application with Flickr similar to Spring Social Facebook , Twitter.
+As Flickr's authentication is OAuth-like but not exactly OAuth 1 we have done some tweak to make it work.

 ##Running Example##
-This project also contains web module to show some of working APIs example.
-After deploying web module you require to hit URL : http://localhost:8080/spring-social-flickr-web/signin.jsp
+This project also contains web module to demonstrate the usage of APIs.
+After deploying web module examples can be accessed at the following URL: http://localhost:8080/spring-social-flickr-web/signin.jsp

 ##APIs Supported##
-Following api are currently supported in this project:
+Following APIs are currently supported in this project:

 * people
 * photos